Tyovaish/SPOJCompetitionLeaderboard/README.md

 # SPOJCompetitionLeaderboard
-Creates a leaderboard for a bunch of SPOJ users based on given problems
+Creates a leaderboard for a SPOJ users based on given problems from an input box